CaesarXInsanium/CaesarXInsanium/programming_goals.md

 In progress things.
 Try to keep things here at a max of 2

-- System's Programming
+- Rust Programming
-  - Computer Systems a Programmer's Perspective
+  - Rust In Action
+  - Rust Book
 - Algorithms and Data Structures
+  - Art of Computer Programming
+  - CLRS
   - Algorithm Design Manual
-- Language Design and Implmentation
+- Language Design and Implementation
-  - Crafting Interpreters
+  - Structure and Interpretation of Computer Programs

 On Hold